racheldean1/Math589A_Fall25_Assignment2/README.md

 Problem 2.
 ==========

-Write a solver of all linear systems Ax=b, utilizing the PA=LU decomposition found in Problem 1.
+Write a solver of all linear systems Ax=b, utilizing the PAQ=LU decomposition found in Problem 1.
 Note that the pivot columns of U correspond to basic variables, and other columns to free variables.
 General idea is to write the solution as